BNMetrics/logme/docs/guide/quickstart.rst

         return logger, name

-.. note:: Be sure to pass in the "logger" as a keyword argument, and you can assign it to None when defining the function
+.. note:: Be sure to pass in the "logger" as a keyword argument, and you can assign it to None when defining the function.
+This allows the logger object to be passed in the the function from the decorator.